 |Sr. No. ||Classification ||As on 31.03.13 ||As on 31.03.14 |

 |3 ||Urban || |

 | ||Total ||1728 ||1890 |

 The Bank has put in place a comprehensive HRM Policy that provides the road map foracquiring appropriate & need based human resources, its development through training,job enrichment, reward and recognition for better performance, career progression, welfareand retention.

 Inter scale promotions of officers were carried out for promotions to Scales MMGS IIand above.
-Total 550 officers were promoted to higher scales in the year 2012-13.
+Total 1237 officers were promoted to higher scales.

 The Bank has been allocating up to 3 per cent of its net profit towards various schemesfor the welfare of staff including retired staff.
 The welfare schemes are administered bya Central Welfare Committee consisting of management & employees representatives.

-The Bank has endeavoured to promote a healthy industrial relations climate throughfair, transparent and firm handling of industry related matters.
+The Bank has endeavoured to promote a healthy industrial relations climate throughfair, transparent and firm handling of Industrial related matters.